ImSpxrsh/StockFinder/README.md

 *Support For Linux (IE: Unbuntu,Kali)
 *Add in support for the Polygon.io API

+**Development Info**
+Written in VS Code
+Compiled as a .exe in Launch4J
+Developed in JDK 21.0.2
+Test in JRE 21.0.2

 ** Comment **
 Share this project to others as I spent way to much time on it I had to rewrite the code 3 times
 Had to test multiple API's
-and ran into other problems along the way
+Had a failed attempt at webscrapping and ran into other problems along the way